 ...or capture them with your camera

-If you're a keen photographer, make sure to bring your camera with you on your springtime walks - the theme for our monthly photo competition in March is 'Signs of Spring'.
+If you're a keen photographer, make sure to bring your camera with you on your walks this month - the theme for our monthly photo competition in March is 'Signs of Spring'.

 Slowing down to capture those signs of new life is another great way to connect with nature mindfully.
-Look out for early blossom, buds opening, spring migrant birds, or perhaps even a wild courtship ritual!
+Look out for early blossom, buds opening, spring migrant birds, birds building nests, or perhaps even a wild courtship ritual!

 Blackthorn blossom by Guy Edwardes/2020VISION